tox-rs/tox-spec/spec.md

 #### Encrypted data packets from server

-Each encrypted data packet sent to the client will be encrypted with the Combined Key and with the Client Base Nonce incremented by the number of packets sent: `Client Base Nonce + number of packets sent`.
+Each encrypted data packet sent to the client will be encrypted with the Combined Key and with the Server Base Nonce incremented by the number of packets sent: `Server Base Nonce + number of packets sent`.

-Number of packets sent starts at `0` for the first packet that uses the Base Nonce.
-Second packet would use `Client Base Nonce + 1`, and so on.
+Number of packets sent starts at `0` for the first packet that uses the Server Base Nonce.
+Second packet would use `Server Base Nonce + 1`, and so on.

 #### Encrypted data packets from client

-Each packet sent to server from the client will be encrypted with the Combined Key and with Server Base Nonce incremented by number of packets sent:
+Each packet sent to server from the client will be encrypted with the Combined Key and with Client Base Nonce incremented by number of packets sent:
-`Server Base Nonce + number of packets sent`.
+`Client Base Nonce + number of packets sent`.

-Number of packets sent starts at `0` for the first packet that uses the Base Nonce.
-Second packet would use `Server Base Nonce + 1`, and so on.
+Number of packets sent starts at `0` for the first packet that uses the Client Base Nonce.
+Second packet would use `Client Base Nonce + 1`, and so on.

 ### Encrypted data packet size